ecmwf/anemoi-inference/docs/usage/quickstart.rst

    .. warning::

-      Initial conditions are only available for the past three days using the opendata service.
+      Initial conditions are only available for the past three days using the `opendata` service.

 *************
  Environment
 *************

-It is recommended to create a new Python virtual environment for running ``anemoi-inference`` to isolate tasks within a ML workflow.
+It is recommended to :ref:`create <installing>` a new Python virtual environment for running ``anemoi-inference`` to isolate tasks within a ML workflow.
 However, it is also recommended to ensure that the versions of key packages are compatible / identical to those used during training.

-This of particular importance for the following packages:
+This is of particular importance for the following packages:

 -  `anemoi-models
    <https://anemoi.readthedocs.io/projects/models/en/latest/>`_